alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

 ## Overview of Repo Creator's Opinions
 * De-google, de-apple, de-monopolize yourself.
 * :The more you know: about computers the better off you will be.
+* Notes App and To Do app should be in the same app.
 * Ubuntu with Gnome GUI is very equivalent to a Windows or Mac computer at this point.
 The graphics are just not as sleek and you have more control and freedom.

 ## Current Assumptions